-The UC Hastings Negotiation and Mediation Team won 1st Place in Mediation at the International Academy of Dispute Resolution International Mediation Tournament held last week at the University of Nebraska School of Law.
+The UC Law SF Negotiation and Mediation Team won 1st Place in Mediation at the International Academy of Dispute Resolution International Mediation Tournament held last week at the University of Nebraska School of Law.

 After a 3-day tournament in the disciplines of mediation and advocacy, participants were recognized both for their individual work in each of the rounds, as well as their collective aggregate performance as a team.

 2Ls Danielle Santucci, Andrea Isaacs, and Emily Lynch emerged as the champions of the tournament while also taking home a significant amount of individual awards.
 Not to be outshined, the 1L team of Rachel Lydon, Olivia Molodanof, and Kerry Roberson placed 3rd in Mediation.

 Awards are given to recognize the Top 10 individual performances and the Top 4 aggregate team performances.
 UC Law SF dominated the entire field, which featured top law schools from around the country, and their total award count was as follows: